-Day of Caring & OSU Community Day of Service was Saturday May 19, 2018
+Day of Caring & OSU Community Day of Service will be Saturday May 18, 2019!

 “I am only one, but still I am one.
 I cannot do everything, but still I can do something; and because I cannot do everything, I will not refuse to do the something that I can do.” -- Edward Everett Hale